broeker/jumpsuit/src/pages/index.md

 ---
 templateKey: index-page
 title: high speed racing
+subheading: with citizen tim
 image: /img/jumpsuit_header.jpg
-subheading: with citizen tim
-heading: We can do better.
 mainpitch:
-  title: Why Kaldi
+  title: ''
   description: >-
     From the dawn of time, web developers have sought to make things simpler and easier.
 Instead, our lives have become more difficult.
 Our projects more expensive.
 Our products more difficult to support and manage.
+heading: We can do better.
 description: >-
   Imagine a world where our tools are [simple and easy to use](http://google.com).
 A world content -- not content management -- comes